aaronlidman/openstreetPOIs/README.md

 - `--require-name` - Only output items that have the 'name' tag defined.
 - `--groupsize` - How large of a group to use for coordinate lookup. (default: 20) lower = more RAM, higher = more disk.
 - `--precache` - Precache all coordinates.
 Removes the coordinate lookup process which uses lots of RAM.
+- `--max-nodes` - Maximum number of nodes in a way to consider for simplification.
+Anything over max is skipped. (default: 250) To include everything, no matter how large, set to 2000.

 ### Tips
 Depending on the hardware you use and options you specify, processing time can vary a lot.